upup1904/ulysses_splits/cyclops/UPUP_50.md

 Prompts

 o) why "bundle of wisps"
-o) what was Alf running after
+o) what was Alf running after?

 —What’s that bloody freemason doing, says the citizen, prowling up and down outside?